 America’s early manned spacecraft – Mercury, Gemini and Apollo – were single-flight vehicles.
 That is, a new spacecraft was required for each space mission.
 This was appropriate for meeting the aims of the early space program which concentrated on getting America to the moon before the end of the 1960’s.

 The concept of space vehicle reusability came into vogue with the introduction of the Space Transportation System (STS).
 The original goal of the STS was to provide frequent and routine access to space via a fleet of Space Shuttle vehicles.
 For the STS to achieve economic viability, this meant flying a Space Shuttle once every two weeks.
-History records that this projected flight rate was much too optimistic.
+History has shown that this projected flight rate was optimistic to say the least.

 The Space Shuttle vehicle was ultimately configured as a 3-element system consisting of (1) a winged orbiter, (2) a pair of solid rocket boosters (SRB’s) and (3) an external tank (ET).
 Both the orbiter and the SRB’s were designed to be reusable.
 The ET would be the only disposable element of the system since higher costs would be incurred in the recovery and refurbishment of this piece of flight hardware than in simply using a new one for each flight.